-Senator for New South Wales Jim Molan said the Australian Government is providing over $91.72 million to 255 local government authorities nationwide to deliver safer and better-maintained roads.
+Senator for New South Wales Jim Molan said the Australian Government would deliver over $65.09 million to 215 local government authorities nationwide for safer and better-maintained roads.

 “The Roads to Recovery funding in Eden-Monaro will allow councils across the area to progress a number of high-priority projects, using local knowledge to deliver the best local roads,” Senator Molan said.

 “This forms part of our Government’s unwavering commitment to get Australians home sooner and safer, no matter where they live.”